Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 - either ``explicit``, in a functional way; thus having to be carried in all calls
 - or ``implicit``, using, for that very specific need only, the process dictionary (even if otherwise we never use it)

-We tested the two approaches and preferred the latter (implicit) one, which thus has more coverage than the (former) explicit one.
+We tested the two approaches and preferred the latter (implicit) one, which thus finally fully superseded the (former) explicit one.

 We made our best so that a lower-level API interface (relying on a more basic backend) is **strictly included** in the higher-level ones (ex: ``term_ui`` adds concepts - like the one of window or box - to the line-based ``text_ui``), in order that any program using a given user interface may use any of the next, upper ones as well (provided implicit states are used), in the following order: the ``text_ui`` API is included in the one of ``term_ui``, which is itself included in the one of ``gui``.